doingWork234/MATLAB-Propeller-Generator/README.md

 5. Set the input parameters in openProp_inputs.m before running STL_PropGenerator.m
 6. Upon running the main script file (STL_PropGenerator), the design windows from OpenProp are displayed, these can be closed and the STL file will be present in the folder with rest of the files
 7. The STL file can be loaded into SolidWorks or SpaceClaim directly.

+8. Or for a quick viewing of the sample made, click on the STL file in this github repo and you can scroll around and view the geometry on your browser

 ## Example EDF prop created:
 <img width="853" height="698" alt="image" src="https://github.com/user-attachments/assets/4bbe4450-9688-4afd-88a9-68a3ab37bee0" />